 When trying to improve your healthcare blog, the most effective route is to always cater to your patients—and your prospective patients.
 You can post rich content every day, but if it doesn’t appeal to your audience, you probably won’t get the views you’re looking for.
-Here are some tips you can use to work your audience into your online content marketing strategy.
+Here are some content development tips you can use to work your audience into your online content marketing strategy.

 Once you understand the demographics of your audience, you can target your content for their unique interests.
 Ask yourself: What type of people might be interested in reading your medical blog?
 Who are you trying to attract?
 Are they existing clients or new patients?
 Think about their age, race, education level, heritage, health status and more, and then adjust your content accordingly.

 If your practice sees a broad scope of patients, it’s okay to write separate blog posts for each.
 For example, a podiatry clinic might create a blog post about how older diabetics can care for their feet one day, and a post about young athletes’ foot health the next day.

-- Write about specific topics.
 When generating blog post ideas, fine tune your topics.
 Instead of writing an umbrella healthcare post, narrow it down to a specific health condition, news event or trend.
 Search engines will favor your content if it matches up closely with what web users are searching for.
 Anticipate what types of health questions people are typing into Google, and then answer them in a specific blog post.
-So when they press ENTER on their keypad, your practice will be one of the first results to appear.
+So when they press ENTER on their keypad, your healthcare business blog will be one of the first results to appear.

 When you’re crafting or proofreading a blog post for the average patient, edit out medical jargon and unnecessary data.
 You want readers to be able to digest your content easily, not become bored or confused.
 Use this opportunity to demonstrate your office’s personality and culture and write as if you are talking to them face to face.

-- Add keywords.
 Insert several targeted SEO keywords and key phrases.
 If you’re writing about dental braces, try to incorporate other relevant terms, like orthodontics or perhaps how to get straighter teeth.

 Remember: show, don’t tell.
-Use your blog content to educate people on relevant health topics, answer their most-asked questions and position yourself as a leader in your healthcare field.
+Use great content to educate people on relevant health topics, answer their most-asked questions and position yourself as a leader in your healthcare field.
 By fact-checking yourself and cleaning up your grammar, you’ll come across as trustworthy in the eyes of prospective patients.

 After each post, encourage readers to either schedule an appointment, contact you for more information, stop by your office or add any other relevant calls-to-action to keep them returning to you again and again.
 Place links to past posts on your medical blog that they might be interested in, too.
 And finally, make both in-office patients and online readers aware that they can subscribe to your blog to receive a notification every time a new post is published – so they can easily stay up-to-date with their healthcare provider.

 The awareness and growth that physicians can gain from having an active healthcare blog is indispensable.
 Demi & Cooper Advertising Agency in conjunction with the DC Interactive Group reports that 41% of people said that social media impacts their choice of a specific doctor, hospital or other medical facility.
 As more and more people rely on the Internet for health advice and information on local doctors, having optimized, informative and personable blog content can help grab—and keep—their attention.

 Get a glimpse of what an optimized medical blog post could look like today.
-Just submit your content to Virtucom Group, and our experienced in-house writers and editors will enhance your post for free.
+Just submit your content to Virtucom Group, and our experienced in-house blog writers and editors will enhance your post for free.